Links

 http://www.pozefilm.de

-On this page there are three videos of the Flug Werk FW 190, along with photos and information.
+On this site you will find three videos of the Flug Werk FW 190, along with photos and information.

 http://www.ww2.dk

 This is the most detailed Luftwaffe site on the Internet.
-It features information on all Luftwaffe units of World War II.
-Each Geschwader has a page which includes details on formation and disbandment, Gruppe and Staffel leaders, and bases.
-There is Order of Battle material for various time periods, a loss list for Sch.G.
+It features information on all Luftwaffe units from 1933 to 1945.
+There are pages on each Geschwader, which include details on formation and disbandment, Gruppe and Staffel leaders, and bases.
+There is Luftwaffe order of battle material for various time periods, a loss list for Sch.G.
 1 in 1942, potted histories of some Luftwaffe maritime aircraft (including the Ar 196, BV 138 and He 115), and much, much more.
-Michael has also transcribed many documents from the BA/MA and USAFHRA.
-A comprehensive links page and a number of interesting photographs add to the usefulness of this site.
+Michael has also transcribed many documents from the Bundesarchiv-Militärarchiv in Germany, and the United States Air Force Historical Records Agency.
+A comprehensive links page and a number of interesting photographs add to the value of this site.

 Nick Beale - Ghost Bombers